Program Director; Advocate, Intervene, Mentor (AIM) Program

 Naureen Rashid is the director of court operations at the Red Hook Community Justice Center.
 In her current role, she oversees all aspects of development, implementation, and operations across the Justice Center’s family, housing, and criminal court jurisdictions.
 She also supervises the Alternative Sanctions Department, the Housing Resource Center, and the Clinic.
 Ms. Rashid also works closely with the community service team to spearhead initiatives and is integrally involved in the development of a community educational workshop series.
 She also serves as a member on the Domestic Violence working group.
 Prior to joining the Center, Ms. Rashid practiced primarily as a litigation and housing attorney at various New York City law firms.
 Notably, Ms. Rashid was co-counsel in bringing forth a seminal case of first impression on behalf of NYC Yellow cab drivers and their union, the New York City Taxi Workers Alliance, challenging the constitutionality of the installation of GPS technology into NYC yellow cabs.
 Ms. Rashid received her B.A., Phi Beta Kappa, from Hofstra University and received her J.D. from Saint John’s University, School of Law.

-Sarah Reckess is the deputy director of the Syracuse office and a senior associate of the Tribal Justice Exchange.
+Sarah Reckess is the director of the Syracuse office and a senior associate of the Tribal Justice Exchange.
 Sarah provides planning and technical assistance to problem-solving courts and justice initiatives in Upstate New York, as well as planning and technical assistance to tribal communities around the U.S. Sarah has taken the lead on writing a number of tribal publications for the Center.
 Her areas of interest include drug courts/ healing to wellness courts, reentry courts, and juvenile justice.
 Before joining the Center, Sarah provided legal assistance to Legal Services of Central New York, the Onondaga Nation, and the Syracuse Medical-Legal Partnership.
 She also worked as the interim director of the Syracuse University Family Law and Social Policy Center.
 Currently she provides pro bono legal assistance to the 5th Judicial District Pro Bono-University Hospital Clinic.
 Sarah holds a B.A. in American Studies from Mount Holyoke College, an M.A. in Literature and Environment from the University of Nevada, Reno, and a J.D. with a concentration in Family Law and Social Policy from Syracuse University College of Law.

 Principal Research Associate